 Inverted indexes provide a general way to index various types of documents, whether an article in Wikipedia, a tweet on Twitter, a news article in the New York Times, a status update in Facebook, etc. Although these types of text documents are different in content coverage and presentation format, we can represent all of them as token sequences and create an inverted index to facilitate their access.
 We first introduce the index representations for documents, and then review the existing compression algorithms in four categories.

+Background for Inverted Index Compression

+Index representations for Web documents

 Inverted indexes, as the primary structure of search engines, include two important parts: a dictionary and a collection of posting lists.
 A term in the dictionary corresponds to a unique posting list.
 A posting list is composed of a sequence of postings, each posting might correspond to a triplet: <DocID, TFt, [pos1, pos2, …, posTF]>.
 DocID is the document identifier, TFt is the document frequency of term, and posi denotes the document position of the ith occurrence of term t.
 We mainly focus on the compression of the frequency and position numbers in the posting lists.

 The postings in a posting list are usually sorted in an ascendant order of the value of the DocIDs.
 A commonly adopted technique is to perform d-gap on posting lists [Manning et al. 2008, p.
 96].
 Given a strictly increasing positive integer sequence d1, d2, …, dn, the d-gap operation replaces each integer di with di - di-1, where i > 1.
 With such a representation, our task is to design ways to effectively and efficiently compress postings lists in inverted index.
 The problem is of general interest: similar techniques are applicable to other fields, such as database compression [Lemke et al. 2011, Raman et al. 2013].

-An integer can be encoded in either binary or unary, and the effective bit width (also known as effective bit length) of an integer is the minimum number of binary bits needed to represent it.
+Bit packing techniques

 Typically, there are two types of data layout for storing a sequence of encoded integers.
 Horizontal layout stores n encoded integers according to the original order of the integer sequence, while k-way vertical layout distributes n consecutive integers to k different groups.
 In Figure 1, we present an illustrative example of a 4-way vertical layout.
 Int1 ~ Int8 denote 8 encoded integers and each four consecutive integers are stored in four different groups respectively.

 (a) Horizontal layout